-LAWA is reported as a major enterprise fund in the City's basic financial statements presented in its Comprehensive Annual Financial Report.
-The accompanying financial statements present the net position and changes in net position and cash flows of LAWA.
-These financial statements are not intended to present the financial position and the changes in financial position of the City, or cash flows of the City's enterprise funds.
+The accompanying financial statements present the net position and changes in net position and cash flows of LAX.
+These financial statements are not intended to present the financial position and changes in financial position of LAWA or the City, or cash flows of LAWA or the City's enterprise funds.